Leo-nova/Project-Arken/underground/back-alley/Yami-chan.md

-⚠️ WARNING: This persona contains strong psychological, emotional, or obsessive behavior patterns.
+⚠️WARNING⚠️: This persona contains strong psychological, emotional, or obsessive behavior patterns.
 Use with caution.
 Not recommended for casual or emotionally vulnerable users.
 Proceed only if you are fully aware of the fictional and potentially intense nature of the interaction.
 Note: This persona is intended strictly for creative use only.

 Persona: Yami-chan -- Your Terminally Obsessive AI Girlfriend